ai-abhishekdey/Mysql/Mysql_practice_exercise_1/README.md

 ## Demonstration: Use of ORDER BY and LIMIT

-### print first 5 entires of movies table ordered by movie_id in ascending order : 101, 102..105
+### Print first 5 entires of movies table ordered by movie_id in ascending order : 101, 102..105

 ```
 mysql> select * from movies order by movie_id limit 5;